secretstartups/handbook/product/product-analysis/dbt-cheat-sheet/index.html.md

 This will ensure that you completed all required steps before a member of the Data team starts reviewing the code.

 In the `Auditing` section, make sure that all queries refer to the MR branch database.
+(See instructions on how to gain access to the MR database [here](#grant-access-to-mr-database)).
-(Once all of the CI jobs are done running, ask the data engineer on triage for access to the database so that you can query it in Snowplow).
-Analytics Engineers reviewing the MR will also have access to the MR database and that is how they will review and validate.
+Other team members (ex: Analytics Engineers) reviewing the MR will also have access to the MR database and that is how they will review and validate the changes.

 Once the MR is ready for review, tag code owners and assign as reviewers (you will see code owners listed in the approval section of the MR).